-Mastering crucial conversations is an essential skill for life coaches, and even in daily life.
+Mastering crucial conversations is an essential skill for life coaches, even in daily life.
 The book ‘Critical Conversations’ is a powerful one for people who are committed to becoming a successful leadership coach.
 It contains critical and inspiring information for ensuring efficacious communications.
 It is loaded with tools one needs to step up to life’s most difficult and important conversations and achieve positive resolutions.
-The book claims to help you in five ways which are:
+The book claims to help you in five ways, which are:

 - Prepare for high-impact situations with a six-minute mastery technique

 - Make it safe to talk about almost anything